 Myotonic Dystrophy (DM)

+When a child is born with congenital DM1, the mother usually has adult-onset DM1, even though her symptoms may be so mild that she did not know she had the disorder.
 Mothers with DM also can pass on the adult-onset form.
-A child can inherit the disease from the father, but it’s almost always the adult-onset form.
-These unusual features aren’t seen in other genetic disorders.
-For more, see Causes/Inheritance.
+A child can inherit the disease from the father, but it is almost always the adult-onset form.
+These unusual features are not seen in other genetic disorders.25, 26 For more, see Causes/Inheritance.

 Cognitive disabilities in congenital DM